jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

 green: make it pass
 ^^^^^^^^^^^^^^^^^^^

-I will add an exception handler to the test to confirm the findings
+I add an exception handler to the test to confirm the findings

 .. code-block:: python